dressupgeekout/nanowrimo-2018/README.md

 ## Other targets

 ```
-$ make wordcount        # prints the number of words in the story
+$ make wordcount        # prints the number of words in the book
+$ make words            # prints the set of all words in the book
 $ make clean            # deletes intermediate files
 ```